When we collect personal information from you we will:

 We may use de-identified personal and health information in our Annual Report and education programs.

-The personal and health information we collect mostly relates to considering and, where appropriate, resolving or investigating complaints under the HCA or the HRA.
+The personal and health information we collect mostly relates to considering and, where appropriate, resolving or investigating complaints under the Health Complaints Act (HCA) or the Health Records Act (HRA).
 We will only collect the personal and health information that is necessary to perform these functions.
 We will ensure any personal and health information you provide will not be disclosed, except when this is consistent with the HCA, HRA, the provisions in the PDPA or any other law.

 If you make a complaint to us, that complaint may be forwarded on to another body for appropriate action, including to the organisation that is the subject of the complaint.
 We may forward your complaint on as part of our investigation or complaint resolution processes, or if the law requires us to do so.
 If you make a complaint and do not wish your identity to be disclosed (to anyone, or to a specific person or body), you should let us know.
 All requests for anonymity will be considered.
 But note that if you ask to be anonymous, we may be unable to resolve or investigate your complaint.
 By law, we are required to notify the Australian Health Practitioner Regulation Agency (Ahpra) of all complaints involving registered health practitioners and to share a copy of the complaint with Ahpra.